Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/5-Hashes/Hashes_slides.md

 ## Commitment Schemes

-It is often useful to commit to some information without storing or revealing it:
+It is often useful to commit to some information without storing or revealing it.

+Examples:
 - A prediction market would want to reveal predictions only after the confirming/refuting event occurred.
 - Users of a system may want to discuss proposals without storing the proposal on the system.
+- Citizens vote for a decision and want to reveal that they voted, but not what they voted for.

 However, participants should not be able to modify their predictions or proposals.